 “We read it, Grandpa,” Catrin replied.

 “Well, then you know there weren’t images of us, just a description of an old man, two girls and a younger man.
 It occurred to me that what we need here is a bit of misdirection.
 Now we can’t change our looks, but we can become a party of five instead of four.
-Our new place is around three weeks’ travel from here and there are several villages between Ironlyn and us.
+Ironlyn is still several weeks’ travel from here and there are several villages between it and us, including Buttersea.
 If we travel through those villages as a party of five, everyone who sees us will think of us a group of five people not four, even if the fifth member of the group doesn’t stay around long.”

 Catrin was the first to speak.
 “You’re talking about the man on the war unicorn.
 Has he agreed to this?”

 Owen made a rude noise.
 “He’ll probably stay.
 You should have heard that pack of lies Grandpa fed him!”

 “What if he finds out about the wanted notice?”
 Rebecca asked.
 “He might decide to collect the two thousand coins by turning us in.”

 “He might not turn us in but not want to stay either—”

 “Quiet!”
 Lewys glared them individually into silence.